 You may even feel that you don’t need the working space?
 You might be happy to side shuffle around the table.
 Another example of where that working space is not needed is if you have the table and chairs pushed up to say a wall.

-Each space is different but hopefully you can take the info in this post and apply it to you garden/patio area.
+Each space is different but hopefully, you can take the info in this post and apply it to your garden/patio area.
 Better visualise how the table will fit and how the space will work before you buy.

 How many people?

-Of course the number of garden chairs you need is also dictated by how many people you want to sit, the size of your family.
+Of course, the number of garden chairs you need is also dictated by how many people you want to seat, the size of your family.
 If there’s 5 of you, then a 4 Seater Garden Table won’t work.
-However, if space is limited, it could be a 4 seater table with additional chairs would work/fit better than a 6 Seater?
+However, if space is limited, it could be that a 4 seater table with additional chairs would work/fit better than a 6 Seater?

 Another popular option is to purchase a 4 or 6 seater set, then if you need additional seating, purchase a coordinating Garden Bench.
-It can be stored off patio at the bottom of garden for example, creating a focal point, quiet spot for a coffee.
+It can be stored off the patio at the bottom of the garden, for example, creating a focal point, a quiet spot for a coffee.
 A few extra visitors, then it is light enough to pick up and pull up to your table.

 Much of the Lazy Susan garden chair collection is stackable too, so you can store additional seating without taking up to much room in a shed or garage.
-All are made in the UK from a high-grade rust proof cast aluminium so quality, value and longevity is guaranteed.
+All are made in the UK from high-grade rustproof cast aluminium so quality, value and longevity are guaranteed.

 Another key consideration when deciding how many garden chairs you need is how you use your outdoor space?

-I always think your outdoor space works best when it serves a number of functions, when it can be utilised as as extension of our homes.
+I always think your outdoor space works best when it serves a number of functions when it can be utilised as an extension of our homes.
 Between work and mother nature, our opportunities in the UK are not as frequent as we would like.
 So when you do get a nice sunny weekend, I know I want to take advantage.

 My own patio features both a Lazy Susan dining set and a low coffee table style set with more relaxed seating (from a competitor so shhh, don’t tell the boss).
 I compromised on the size of the Lazy Susan dining table in order to fit both sets but it now gives the family and I seating options.